Project Gigabit - Open Market Review

-- Better Broadband for Oxfordshire Programme – contract with BT signed in 2013 to extend superfast broadband coverage to 95% of Oxfordshire
+- Better Broadband for Oxfordshire Programme – contract now completed enabling over 80,000 premises to access superfast broadband

-- Businesses in Rural Oxfordshire – New Defra funded contracts with BT and Airband delivering ultrafast broadband to rural Oxfordshire, focused on improving business connectivity
+- Businesses in Rural Oxfordshire – EAFRD funded contracts with BT and Airband delivering ultrafast broadband to rural Oxfordshire, focused on improving business productivity

-- Mobile coverage – focused on improving 3G and 4G coverage, and the rollout of 5G
+- Mobile Coverage – focused on improving 3G and 4G coverage, and the rollout of 5G across the county

 Fibre deployment across Oxfordshire

-The Digital Infrastructure Programme website hosts a Coverage Map, which provides an overview of the current and future broadband provision across Oxfordshire; it also gives an estimate of existing speeds available to premises and details of any planned upgrades due soon.
+The Digital Infrastructure Programme website hosts a coverage map, showing an overview of the current and future broadband provision across Oxfordshire.
+It estimates existing speeds available to premises and details of any planned upgrades due soon.

 Digital Infrastructure Strategy